Necrotizing autoimmune myopathy

 Earlier identification and treatment initiation

-Necrotizing autoimmune myopathy is a disease that causes severe muscle weakness.
-Timely diagnosis and treatment is important to improving outcomes, but differentiating NAM from other myopathies on initial clinical assessment may be difficult because:
+Immune-mediated necrotizing myopathy (IMNM), also called necrotizing autoimmune myopathy (NAM), is a disease that causes severe muscle weakness.
+Timely diagnosis and treatment is important to improving outcomes, but differentiating IMNM from other myopathies on initial clinical assessment may be difficult because:

 Therefore, a positive HMGCR-IgG or SRP-IgG autoantibody result will aid in achieving a shorter time to diagnosis and assist with sorting out these diagnostic challenges.

-of NAM patients will be seropositive for HMGCR-IgG or SRP-IgG.
+of IMNM patients will be seropositive for HMGCR-IgG or SRP-IgG

 An advanced approach to diagnosis